rtlabs-com/p-net/doc/abbreviations.rst

     Component Based Automation, for the legacy Profinet CBA system.
 It used communication profile CP 3/3.
 CC
     Conformance Class (Performance level A to D)
+CDML
+    Controller Description Markup Language.
+An XML file describing a controller, for certification.
 CE
     A marking for European Union declaration of conformity CIDR